MicrosoftDocs/Managed-Desktop/managed-desktop/deploy/deploy-apps.md

 ms.date: 03/17/2023
 ---

-# Add and deploy apps
+# Add and deploy apps to devices

 Part of onboarding to Microsoft Managed Desktop includes adding and deploying apps to your user's devices.
 Use the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) to add and deploy your apps.